Using and testing Vapor Queues

 Testing

-The approach we choose to test our code depends on what part of the feature we want to validate.
-For example, in UserCreationService we want to make sure that a job is dispatched when we create a new user.
+we want to make sure that a job is dispatched when we create a new user.
 That said, if we take a step back, what we actually want to test is that after creating an account using our API, a welcome email is eventually sent to the user.
 One could argue that the last one is more important, but I personally think that both tests are useful.
 Let’s setup our test.

 As mentioned by the documentation, you need to select a driver to configure how the queues are going to run and where the jobs are going to be stored.
 The officially supported way is to use Redis, but 3rd party implementations use Fluent or even Mongo.
 Either one or those are fine, but if you want reproducible tests, it’s better if we can remove the dependencies on specific storages (like requiring a redis or a database server).
-This is why the Queues package provides an XCTQueue library and an AsyncTestQueuesDriver driver dedicated to testing.
+This is why the Queues

 final class UserCreationServiceTests: XCTestCase {